 |AC-Adapter:||Origin of manufacture:||Taiwan (I)|

 Display: Toshiba T6A04

 |Program steps:||28k Bytes||Courtesy of:||Joerg Woerner|

 TI-82 was manufactured in or around June 1993 and seems to be a very early

 engineering sample.
 Dismantling the calculator - lacking both serial number and

 date code - reveals a little surprise.
 Instead of the

 Mask ROM, as the name suggests, refer to a kind of ROM (Read Only Memory) whose contents are programmed by the chip manufacturer.
 Main advantage of Mask ROM is its cost per component, while main disadvantages are both long lead times and the high costs of design errors.
-It was in the late 80s and the 90s common practice to use rather expensive user-programmable memories, for instance OTP-ROM, till the code has finalized.
-(We know about 12 different ROM-Versions of the TI-82..).
+It was in the late 80s and the 90s common practice to use rather expensive user-programmable memories, for instance OTP ROM, till the software has finalized.
+(We know about 12 different ROM-Versions of the TI-82...).

 else is identical with the later TI-82 sporting the